top of page

 Giving Teens the Tools to Flourish

 The teenage years are a critical period of development.
 Children's brains continue to grow well into their 20s impacting their cognitive, emotional, and social development and skills.
 Teens face challenges related to identity formation, managing increased responsibilities, navigating complex social relationships, and becoming more autonomous.
 Although teens have frequently been portrayed in pop culture as dramatic, moody, and defiant, I find that this simplistic portrayal is a disservice to the complex lives that teens live and minimizes the challenges and pressures that teens face today.
 The onset for almost 50% of adult mental health disorders occur by age 14.
-Adolescence provides an opportunity to help tweens and teens develop and practice the tools and strategies to form healthy relationships, develop problem solving strategies, and increase emotion regulation skills, in order set them up for healthy habits that promote emotional wellness across the lifespan.
+Adolescence is a critical period to intervene with mental health challenges.
+It is also a period to help youth foster critical social-emotional skills and develop healthy habits to promote emotional wellness across the lifespan.

 Counseling May Be Helpful If Your Teen